Andrew Lahde: Education

 Lahde earned a bachelor's degree in finance from Michigan State University and an MBA from the Anderson School of Business at the University of California Los Angeles.

 Career

 Lahde founded his own hedge fund, Lahde Capital, which was based out of Santa Monica.
 The fund speculated on increases of U.S. subprime mortgage defaults.

 Lahde's hedge fund strategy was based on his knowledge of real estate, real estate finance, the complex world of securitized real estate finance, and various financial vehicles associated with the transactions.
 What differentiated Lahde from many other hedge fund operations was an understanding of the underlying asset, residential real estate.

 In September 2008, Lahde closed his fund, telling investors that credit problems - the basis of his profits - were likely to continue, but that the possibility of defaults by counterparties was too high.
 The London Guardian identified Lahde in 2009 as one of 25 "people at the heart of the meltdown" and one of "six more who saw it coming."

+In 2018 Lahde opened a new fund that took a long position on rhodium.
+That rhodium strategy went on to return Lahde's clients over +1000% in 2020.